-Why is the judicial embargo taking place?
+Why does the judicial embargo occur?

-Can I oppose the seizure of the goods?
+Can I oppose the seizure of assets?

 What assets can be liens?

 1) Art.
-1618 of the Civil Code:
+1618 of Civil Code:

-They are not embargoable:
+They are not attachable:

 3. The bed of the debtor, that of his spouse, those of the children who live with him and at his expense, and the necessary clothing for the shelter of all these people;